jumalley/version/README.md

-# Version Repository for AdminMenu Project
+# Version Repository for adminmenu

 This repository is auto-updated from [adminmenu](https://github.com/jumalley/adminmenu) using GitHub Actions.